 - Use different, subtle changes in height to create interest.

 - Include small details that can add more color or depth to your vignette.

 - Step back to look at your composition to make sure that it is coherent and pleasing to the eye.

 - Repeat your main color in different shades or intensity throughout your arrangement.

-Although this is a symmetrical arrangement, there are odd numbers ~ 5 turkeys, 3 candlesticks on each side, 3 pumpkins on each side, 1 central focal point; the book stack and 2 hay bales form a 3~some in the center.
+Although this is a symmetrical arrangement, there are odd numbers – 5 turkeys, 3 candlesticks on each side, 3 pumpkins on each side, and one central focal point; the book stack and 2 hay bales form a 3-some in the center.

-Do you like our mantle?
+Do you like our mantel?
 I hope so.
 I knew that it took me about 30 minutes because I was watching a recording of Grey’s Anatomy while designing the mantel and it was about halfway through when I finished.